ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

 <br>
-2. Now inside our `update` function, we are going to tell the game what to do when these cursors are pressed and what to do when they are not.
+2. Now inside our `update` function, we are going to tell the game what to do when these `cursors` or `keys` are pressed and what to do when they are not.
 We can do so using `if` statements to wrap around some behavior for our paddles.
 In this case, we will make it so that triggering these events causes our paddles to gain or lose velocity.

 ``` JS title="game.js" linenums="1" hl_lines="4-6 8-10 12-14 16-18"